backengineering/llvm-msvc/README.md

 - https://docs.github.com/en/get-started/quickstart/contributing-to-projects

 ## Learning
-If you don't know how to learn LLVM, you can check out this [repository](https://github.com/gmh5225/awesome-llvm-security) of mine
+If you don't know how to learn LLVM, you can check out this [repository](https://github.com/gmh5225/awesome-llvm-security) of mine.

 ## Issues
 If you have any questions, please tell me or send [issues](https://github.com/NewWorldComingSoon/llvm-msvc-issues/issues)